 The Thorlabs Optical Power Monitor (OPM) is a graphical user interface (GUI) designed for the straightforward use of Thorlabs' power meters.
 The OPM monitors and saves power meter measurements and features an interface for data viewing and analysis.
-A variety of setting for the connected devices, the display, and the measurement can be easily configured.
+A variety of settings for the connected devices, the display, and the measurement can be easily configured.

-To control complex setups, the OPM can monitor up to 8 Thorlabs power meters in parallel, connected via USB or Bluetooth also on your tablet computer.
+To control complex setups, the OPM can monitor up to 8 Thorlabs sensors on Thorlabs power meters connected in parallel via USB or Bluetooth also on your tablet computer.